 - No Sense of Personal Space: In regards to anyone.

 - Orochi: Turns into one when Sasuke is weakened enough to unseal him, only to be sealed again by Itachi.
 Currently provides the page picture.

 - Poisonous Person: His true form has poisonous blood which will vaporize and become airborn.

-- Post Mortem Comeback: A particularly bad execution, since he just randomly rematarialized during the fight between the Uchiha brothers, after getting sealed within one.
-Itachi finsihed the job by sealing him a second time, finally ridding Orochimaru from the series for good.
-Subverted, he is still alive.
+- Post Mortem Comeback: A particularly bad execution, since he just randomly rematarialized during the fight between the Uchiha brothers, after getting sealed within Sasuke.
+Itachi finsihed the job by sealing him a second time.
+This comeback also sets up his eventual resurrection by Sasuke using Anko's Cursed Seal.

 - Pragmatic Villainy: If a more selfish version.
 Clearly recognizes certain potential, and won't kill those who are outright useful to him or his goals, even if frustrated and in a You Have Failed Me mood.

 - Retcon: Orochimaru was presumably the one in charge when Tsunade's brother Nawaki died.
 He was there to meet her when she arrived.
 In the first part of Naruto, he's shown giving a callous response that Tsunade throws back at him later: All living things that have form must perish eventually.
 Later, during his death scene, it is one of several events shown in a montage and instead he's obviously clearly upset as he hands Tsunade the pendant.
 Obviously, the latter is more sympathetic as it's part of a sequence showing how twisted he became over time instead of the original portrayal of always being a twisted monster.